DEmodoriGatsuO/WebInsight-API/README.md

 # WebInsight API

-A web API that scrapes content from URLs, analyzes it using Perplexity AI, and returns insights and summaries.
+A secure web API that scrapes content from URLs, analyzes it using Perplexity AI, and returns insights and summaries.

 ## Project Overview